CIBC-Internal/python/Doc/reference/expressions.rst

 .. index:: pair: arithmetic; conversion

-When a description of an arithmetic operator below uses the phrase "the numeric arguments are converted to a common type," this means that the operator implementation for built-in types works as follows:
+When a description of an arithmetic operator below uses the phrase "the numeric arguments are converted to a common type", this means that the operator implementation for built-in types works as follows:

 * If either argument is a complex number, the other is converted to complex;

-* otherwise, if either argument is a floating point number, the other is converted to floating point;
+* otherwise, if either argument is a floating-point number, the other is converted to floating point;

 * otherwise, both must be integers and no conversion is necessary.